 The MFA Thesis class provides a structured schedule for MFA students to create a final creative writing project as the culmination of their work in our program.
 Students receive feedback from the Thesis class instructor on portions of their thesis in alternating weeks during the term, as they write independently with concrete deadlines for thesis sections, revising and polishing their work to create a publishable final project.

-The thesis content is flexible to ensure that each student is able to create a final project that best reflects his or her preferred writing style and content.
+Thesis content is flexible to ensure that each student is able to create a final project that best reflects his or her preferred writing style.
 The thesis may be a collection of poetry, short fiction, or creative nonfiction/personal essays; it may be a single contained piece, such as a short novella; or it may be an excerpt from a longer work, such as a novel or memoir.
-Students may also choose to combine genres (for example, a thesis may include both poetry and short fiction); however, all components should feel cohesive in some way (thematically, stylistically, reflective of the writer's voice, etc.—overall connections among pieces can be discussed in the intro essay) to ensure a polished final project.
+Students may also choose to include multiple genres (for example, a thesis may include both poetry and short fiction); however, all components should feel cohesive in some way (thematically, stylistically, etc.) to ensure a polished final project.
 For students who have formally declared an emphasis in fiction, creative nonfiction, or poetry, their thesis content must focus primarily on the emphasis genre.

 The final thesis must be uploaded in Canvas by the due date and must be formatted according to the guidelines below:

-- Double-space the intro essay, and double-space all fiction and essay pieces.
+- Double-space the introduction page, and double-space all fiction and essay pieces.
 Poetry should be single-spaced; print no more than one poem per page.